vibewell25/vibewell/docs/docs/guides/web3-payments-integration.md

 ## Overview

-The Vibewell platform will support cryptocurrency payments to provide users with an alternative payment method, enhancing flexibility and accommodating crypto-savvy customers.
+The VibeWell platform will support cryptocurrency payments to provide users with an alternative payment method, enhancing flexibility and accommodating crypto-savvy customers.
 This integration will support major cryptocurrencies including Ethereum (ETH), Bitcoin (BTC), and selected stablecoins (USDC, DAI).

 ## Requirements